hiibolt/KnowledgeBase/pages/Coin Toss Lab Report.md

   I believe the theory was satiated.

-  I know Python like the back of my hand, so considering that leaning it was likely the point of the lab, it's hard to say that I learned something substantial.
+  I used Python frequently prior, so considering that leaning it was likely the point of the lab, it's hard to say that I learned something substantial.
 I do think the lab was a success for others, as they seemed to learn a lot about Python through the slides linked on the course material section.
-I would only
+I would add more explanation regarding the derivation of the error propagation formulas.